longjl1/Time-to-mato/docs/roadmap.md

 - [2024-02-26] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

 - [2024-03-11] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

+- [2024-03-31] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.